theCrazylegs/check-dns-zone/README.md

 This script checks if a DNS zone is correctly set up with respect to its known value.

+If you don't have the chance to have an API to manage your zone files and you have a really huge number of domains and zones to enter manually, this small script without any pretension can help you check for any omission or error.

 ## Usage

 To use this script, you must provide the following arguments: